Last updated on February 16, 2023

 How Does Double Strike Work With Trample?

 If your creature has both double strike and trample, then any excess damage is dealt to the blocking creature’s controller.
-This means that if your creature is strong enough to take out your opponent’s creature with only the first strike damage, then all of the damage from the second step is dealt to that creature’s controller.
+If your creature is strong enough to take out your opponent’s creature with only the first strike damage, then all of the damage from the second step is dealt to that creature’s controller.

 Double strike makes your creature deal damage twice, so you gain life from lifelink twice.
-This is an important detail for cards like Cleric Class and Cliffhaven Vampire since they care about each specific time you gain life more than the amount of life gained.
+This is an important detail for cards like Angel of Vitality and Heliod, Sun-Crowned since they care about each specific time you gain life more than the amount of life gained.

 How Does Double Strike Work With Deathtouch?